matthieu74/myBlog/README.md

 - in the repository *C:\Windows\System32\drivers\etc*; open “hosts” file with admin privileges and add the following to its end;
 127.0.0.1 *myblog.dev*
 ## 2.  allow virtual hosts in httpd.conf
--- ckick on wamp tray icon and Apache->httpd.conf
+- ckick on wamp tray icon and Apache->httpd.conf
--- search for *# Include conf/extra/httpd-vhosts.conf* and comment it out (by deleting the # caracter): *Include conf/extra/httpd-vhosts.conf*
+-search for *# Include conf/extra/httpd-vhosts.conf* and comment it out (by deleting the # caracter): *Include conf/extra/httpd-vhosts.conf*
--- then at the bottom of the file add the *myBlog* project like this:
+- then at the bottom of the file add the *myBlog* project like this:
 ```
 <VirtualHost monprojet.dev>
 	DocumentRoot C:/web/myproject/web/